paulmossman/easy-aws-privacy-vpn/docs/Roadmap.md

 ## Windows eapv-<Region Code>-aws-backend.bat script file

-A version of the bash script that works on Windows.
+A robust version of the bash script that works on Windows.
+(The existing .bat script is very rudimentary.)

-PowerShell scripts don't easily run from the command-line by default, so use a batch file.

 ## Include a new VPC in the per-Region setup